Impact Today Working Group

 The aim of Impact Today is to tackle challenges stopping immediate CO2 reductions through increased standardisation and to accelerate the transition to greener global trade.
 The importance of optimisation through digital platforms as a critical first step on the decarbonisation journey - together with longer term initiatives such as clean fuels and vessel optimisations - makes it important to improve transparency and standardisation of data.
 This group works to discover a better, smarter way to work and to solve key challenges that could be standing in the way of our industry's mission to decarbonise.

 The group works to discover a better, smarter way to work and to solve key challenges that could be standing in the way of our industry's mission to decarbonise

-This group was originally initiated in an effort to solve a longstanding industry challenge to drive shipping’s decarbonisation pathway, to explore fuel consumption model accuracy.
-The aim was to start discussions about creating a standard measurement what is good enough to use as a foundation for voyage optimisation.
-The increasing importance of voyage optimsation as one of the critical paths for the industries ability to reach zero emissions along with clean fuels and vessel optimisations, makes it important to improve transparency and standardisation of data.
+This group was originally formed in an effort to drive shipping’s decarbonisation pathway by exploring fuel consumption model accuracy.
+The aim was to start discussions around the creation of a standard measurement system good enough to use as a foundation for voyage optimisation.
+The increasing importance of voyage optimisation, along with the implementation of clean fuels and vessel optimisation, as the critical tools for the industry's ambition to reach zero emissions makes it important to improve the transparency and standardisation of data.